bg

 The menopause is the end of monthly periods.
 After this, a woman can no longer have children because no more eggs are released.
 The whole process usually lasts for a few years.

 For many women, the timing of their periods becomes unpredictable and the amount of blood loss changes too.
 Most women (80%) experience hot flushes and/or sweating.
-A small proportion notice vaginal dryness, which can make intercourse difficult.
+Some notice vaginal dryness, which can make intercourse difficult.
+Others find their moods changeable.
+Much later on, maybe not until their 70s, up to 30% of women may have problems with osteoporosis (brittle bones) partly because of changes at the menopause.

 The average woman is 50-51 years old when she finally stops having periods, but anywhere between 45 and 54 is common.
 Smokers are more likely to have an early menopause than non-smokers.